pwighton/fs-docker/notes/20220407-infant-stream-with-neurodocker.md

 In order to run the infant pipeline, the input data must be in a subfolder of the FreeSurfer's subject directory.
 The name of this subfolder is the subject's name.
 Inside this subfolder should be a single file named `mprage.nii.gz`

-Let's setup this directory structure outside of the container and set some environment variables to help manage things.
+Let's set up this directory structure outside of the container and set some environment variables to help manage things.
 Let's define the FreeSurfer subject's directory outside the container as `$HOME/fs-subjects`.
 Inside the container, the subject's directory defaults to `/ext/fs-subjects`.
 This can be changed at runtime (e.g `docker run -e SUBJECTS_DIR=/ext/foo..`) however we will use the default.
 The other two pieces of information the pipeline needs is the subject's name (`smoke-test`) as well as the age of the subject in months (`18`)

 ```
 export FS_SUBJECT_DIR_OUT_CONTAINER=$HOME/fs-subjects